British-era Amrutanjan bridge on Mumbai-Pune E-way demolished

-The British-era Amrutanjan Bridge near Lonavala on the Mumbai-Pune Expressway was demolished on Sunday using controlled blasting, a senior official said.
-The Maharashtra State Road Development Corporation (MSRDC) demolished the 190-year-old bridge to make the traffic between Mumbai and Pune smoother, the official said.
+The British-era Amrutanjan Bridge near Lonavala on the Mumbai-Pune Expressway was demolished on Sunday through controlled blasting of explosives, a senior official said.
+The Maharashtra State Road Development Corporation (MSRDC) demolished the 190-year-old bridge to facilitate the movement of traffic on the expressway, the official said.

-The bridge, which was built by the British in 1830, was causing traffic snarls and also caused several accidents on the route.
-The bridge has not been in use since a long time, but its pillars were coming in the way of the vehicular movement.
-"The entire Mumbai-Pune Expressway, which is around 100 kms, has six lanes.
-But the wide pillars of the Amrutanjan bridge had made some stretch near it a four-lane road," a senior MSRDC official said.
+The bridge, which was built by the British in 1830, was causing traffic snarls on the expressway and even led to several accidents.
+Although the use of the bridge was stopped long time back, its pillars were coming in the way of the vehicular movement on the route.
+"The entire Mumbai-Pune Expressway, which is around 100 km-long, has six lanes.
+But the wide pillars of the Amrutanjan bridge had made the nearby stretch a four-lane road," a senior MSRDC official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)